List of Timeless characters: Wyatt Logan

 Wyatt Logan (Matt Lanter) is a U.S. Army Delta Force operative assigned to the Lifeboat team.
 As an elite soldier, he has expertise in weapons, picking locks, and is fluent in four languages.
 He constantly tries to cope with the loss of his wife Jessica, who was murdered in 2012.
 Because of this, he often wishes to use the time machine to prevent her death.
 While in 1962 Las Vegas, he takes a cue from Back to the Future Part II and has Western Union write a telegram for Jessica in 2012, but it doesn't work.
 After returning from 1893 Chicago, Flynn calls Wyatt, tells him who killed his wife, and suggests what he should do to reverse it.
-Wyatt also suffers from PTSD after being the lone survivor of a failed operation.
+Wyatt also has PTSD after being the lone survivor of a failed operation.
 With the help of Rufus, Wyatt steals the Lifeboat and travels to 1983 to prevent the birth of Wes Gilliam, the serial killer who murdered Jessica.
 While he succeeds in erasing Gilliam from existence, he is arrested by Homeland Security and discovers that Jessica remains dead.
 He promptly escapes with the help of Agent Christopher, and reunites with the team to continue chasing after Flynn.
 After the team's 1954 mission, Wyatt decides to stick around with the team.

 In season two, Wyatt develops a romantic relationship with Lucy, but after the team's 1941 Hollywood mission, he discovers that Jessica is alive.
 When Jessica threatens to divorce him, Wyatt reveals the existence of the time machine, and her original fate so she will give him a second chance.
 Despite choosing his wife, Wyatt still has feelings for Lucy, and is jealous when she hangs out more with Flynn.
 Though Wyatt becomes suspicious of Jessica, he refuses to let Agent Christopher move her out after he discovers Jessica is pregnant.
 When Jessica later reveals herself to be a Rittenhouse member, Wyatt admits his suspicions to the team.
 After returning from 1888 Chinatown, Wyatt admits to Lucy that he loves her just as a second Lifeboat shows up with Wyatt and Lucy from the future.

 Wyatt Logan is named after Ted "Theodore" Logan, the second main protagonist of the Bill & Ted franchise.